mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 <img src="{{ BASE_PATH }}/images/350percent-cpu-usage-alpha.png"
      alt="Full resource utilization with Python">

-*Technical note, my BLAS is set to use on thread only, the parallelism in the above example is strictly due to multiple Python worker threads, and not any parallelism in the underlying native code.*
+*Technical note: my BLAS is set to use one thread only, the parallelism in the above example is strictly due to multiple Python worker threads, and not due to parallelism in the underlying native code.*

 Note the 361.0% CPU utilization in the `ipython` process.